haothitran/etheirys/docs/relics/zodiac-weapons.md

     - Select dialogue option: `Relic Weapon Animus Enhancement`
 5. Congratulations!
 You have completed this stage.

 ??? info "Mysterious Maps: Method 1 — Daily Duty Roulette"
-    1. Travel to North Shroud and speak with Ealdwine to pick up quest: [One Man's Trash](https://na.finalfantasyxiv.com/lodestone/playguide/db/quest/e07310dc045/)
+    1. Speak with Ealdwine (North Shroud, `X:29.5, Y:19.7`) to pick up quest: [One Man's Trash](https://na.finalfantasyxiv.com/lodestone/playguide/db/quest/e07310dc045/)
-    2. Travel to Mor Dhona and speak with [Brangwine](https://na.finalfantasyxiv.com/lodestone/playguide/db/npc/npc/2936f6414cc/) (`X:21.9, Y:6.7`).
+    2. Speak with [Brangwine](https://na.finalfantasyxiv.com/lodestone/playguide/db/npc/npc/2936f6414cc/) (Mor Dhona, `X:21.9, Y:6.7`).
     3. She will offer a daily quest [Morbid Motivation](https://na.finalfantasyxiv.com/lodestone/playguide/db/quest/ff0d9aa6841/) which will reward one Mysterious Map.
 This quest requires you to complete a Duty Roulette.

-??? info "Mysterious Maps: Method 2 — 1125 Allagan Tomestones of Poetics"
+??? info "Mysterious Maps: Method 2 — Purchase with 1,125 Allagan Tomestones of Poetics"
     1. Speak to Auriana > `Mysterious Map Exchange`
-        - Purchase a Mysterious Map (x15) for 75 Allagan Tomestones of Poetics each for a total of 1125 Allagan Tomestones of Poetics.
+        - Purchase a Mysterious Map (x15) for 75 Poetics each for a total of 1,125 Poetics.
         - You can only hold a maximum of three Mysterious Maps at a time.
     2. Deciper the map in your inventory by right-clicking the map > `Decipher`